mycase/puppeteer-har-server/README.md

 # puppeteer-har-server

 This project exposes functionality offered by [`puppeteer-har`][0] over an HTTP interface.
-With it, you can start recording HTTP traffic on a running instance of Chrome and retrieve that HTTP traffic as a HTTP archive (`.har`).
+With it, you can start recording HTTP traffic on a running instance of Chrome and retrieve that HTTP traffic as an HTTP archive (`.har`).

 [0]: https://github.com/Everettss/puppeteer-har